meeki007/FoundryVTT-Server-HowTo/README.md

 ```
 <br>

-get new version of nodeJS installed
+check that nodeJS-12 is installed
 In terminal:
 ```
-$ ls /usr/local/n/versions/node/
+$ node -v
 ```
-copy this version number into the next